Introductory activities

 • a metropolitan perspective

-• a rural perspective.
+• a rural perspective

-How authentic is the representation and voice of Australian cultures according to these perspectives?
-How effective would this text be as a piece of historical archive if it was promoted as reflective of the time?
+How authentic is the representation of Australian culture(s) according to these perspectives?
+How effective would this text be as a historical archive if it was promoted as reflective of the time?
+The messaging around the nature and extent of prejudice in Australian society is clear and extensive in Jasper Jones: racism has a deep and long history in Australia.

 • What attitudes and values in respect to racism does a study of Jasper Jones exemplify for students?